HeeebsInc/WeaponDetection/README.md

 - To try this process on your own images, either go to the website where the model is deployed or [this](OpenCVTesting.ipynb) Notebook.
 Here, you can use your own images or video and see whether it works.
 - I want to note that there are some issues with NMS as these are still being worked on.
 - Below is a demo of the CNN I built.
-The way this works is it spits a video into separate frames then applies the same logic above to each frame.
-After creating bounding boxes for each frame, it rejoins them to the video.
+It works by splitting a video into separate frames then applying the same logic above to each frame.
+After creating bounding boxes for each frame, it rejoins them back to a video.
 To do this on your own video, use the get_vid_frames functions within the [Functions.py](PyFunctions/Functions.py) file
 ![VideoDemo](Figures/Demonew.gif)

 ## Comparing Model Performances

 - For each model, I compared the accuracy using the images below
-- I realize the text for the predictions are small on the readme, so to see them better click the image to navigate to a larger version to see the predictions.
+- I realize the text for the predictions are small on the readme, so to see them better click the image to see a larger version.
+- Non-maxima suppression was different between models

 ![TestImages](Figures/TestImages.png)